AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/10_LangChain/README.md

 ## LangChain RAG pattern

 Earlier in this guide, the RAG (Retrieval Augmented Generation) pattern was introduced.
 In LangChain, the RAG pattern is implemented as part of a chain that combines a retriever and a Large Language Model (generator).
-The retriever is responsible for finding the most relevant documents for a given query, in this case, doing a vector search on vCore-based Azure Cosmos DB for NoSQL, and the LLM (generator) is responsible for reasoning over the incoming prompt and context.
+The retriever is responsible for finding the most relevant documents for a given query, in this case, doing a vector search on Azure Cosmos DB for NoSQL, and the LLM (generator) is responsible for reasoning over the incoming prompt and context.

 ![LangChain RAG diagram shows the flow of an incoming message through a retriever, augmenting the prompt, parsing the output and returning the final message.](media/langchain_rag.png)